3dvconf/3dvconf.github.io/2025/reviewer-guidelines.md

 It is very likely you will be assigned a paper that may be slightly out of your specific research area.
 In such cases, we ask that you do the best you can to review the paper.
 We trust your ability to distinguish between good papers and those that are not yet ready for acceptance.
 <br><br>

-### When You’re Done
+### Confidentiality

-Submissions should be treated as confidential.
+The review process of 3DV is confidential.
+The practice of keeping all information confidential during the review is part of the standard communication to all reviewers.
 When you have finished with your review, you should destroy any paper manuscript and/or supporting material you received.
-<br><br>
+Misuse of confidential information is a severe professional failure, and appropriate measures will be taken when brought to the attention of the 3DV organizers, though the organization of 3DV is not and cannot be held responsible for the consequences when reviewers break confidentiality.